 After 15 months together in the inaugural strategic brand communication (SBC) program, students met in person for the first time at their graduation ceremony on October 27, greeting each other with hugs in Gregory Hall.

-The self-supporting SBC master’s degree program is a collaboration between the College of Media, Gies College of Business, and the Center for Innovation in Teaching and Learning (CITL).
-It is the first such program to be offered completely online.
+The SBC master’s degree program is a collaboration between the College of Media, Gies College of Business, and the Center for Innovation in Teaching and Learning (CITL).
+It is the first of its kind to be offered completely online.

 “Every single course was extremely valuable,” said Emilie Vicchio, based out of San Diego.
 She was one of 29 students in the first SBC cohort.
 “My company was growing and I was able to directly apply [what I learned].”

 The program is a blend of the benefits of a master’s degree in advertising and an MBA—it gives students the best of both worlds and focuses on topics like brand strategy, business operations, and media management.
 Shachar Meron, academic director of the program and lecturer in advertising, said the program was created to provide an opportunity for people to advance their careers online.

 “There’s definitely an interest in online learning and how you can advance your education and career without having to completely disrupt your life by pausing your career or having to move to a different location,” Meron said.

 “We are very pleased to collaborate with Gies College of Business to offer this cutting-edge program that was developed for students who want to learn strategies for effective brand management,” said Tracy Sulkin, dean of the College of Media.
 “The courses were carefully curated and will equip them with relevant skills to advance their careers.”